3-Round-Stones/callimachus/README.txt

 hostname and port (if not port 80); add an initial user as instructed.

-To register a Callimachus service with the operating system (to stop Callimachus on shut down) run the bin/callimachus-install.sh/.bat script.
-Otherwise, the window scripts will report "ERROR: The system was unable to find the specified registry key or value".
+To register a Callimachus service with the operating system (to stop Callimachus on machine shut down) run the bin/callimachus-install.sh/.bat script.
+The Callimachus service is only available for Linux and Windows.
+If you do not run the install script, the window scripts will report "ERROR: The system was unable to find the specified registry key or value".

 Execute a callimachus-setup script located in the bin/ directory to initialize the repository.
 The script will ask for a password for the initial user.
 Execute a callimachus-start script located in the bin/ directory to start the server.

-On Mac and Linux run:
+On Linux run:
+ $ bin/callimachus-install.sh
  $ bin/callimachus-setup.sh
- $ bin/callimachus-install.sh
  $ bin/callimachus-start.sh

 On Windows run:
+ # bin/callimachus-install.bat
  # bin/callimachus-setup.bat
- # bin/callimachus-install.bat
  # bin/callimachus-start.bat

-In some environments, Callimachus may log "An exception has occurred in the compiler...FilePermission" exceptions.
-This is often due to an issue in the embedded Java compiler and if so has no impact on the run time behaviour of Callimachus.
+On Mac run:
+ $ bin/callimachus-setup.sh
+ $ bin/callimachus-start.sh

+To monitor the activity of the server watch the log/callimachus.log.0 file for log messages.
+Windows users may find the callimachus-log.bat script useful to monitor the activity without locking the log file.

 Alternatively, if you want to check out the source code, see the directions at: